emmericp/ixy/README.md

 The same is true for NICs like the ones by Mellanox that keep a lot of magic in kernel modules, even when being used by frameworks like DPDK.

 Interesting candidates would be NICs from the Intel igb and e1000e families as they quite common and reasonably cheap.

-### IOMMU support
-Adding support for the IOMMU via the Linux `vfio` driver would allow us to build a safe userspace driver that can drop all privileges after startup.
-Some work towards this can be [found on a branch here](https://github.com/mmisono/ixy/tree/vfio).

 ### Better NUMA support
 PCIe devices are attached to a specific CPU in NUMA systems.